EricClasher/Insider-News-/README.md

 JUST IN: Bitwise CEO says "Hyperliquid & Solana are the leaders of onchain capital markets"

 JUST IN: 🇷🇺🇨🇳 Vladimir Putin shared with Xi Jinping idea of transporting and storing Iranian enriched uranium in Russia.

+Hyperliquid hits a new all time high

+Bitcoin down 38% from all time high
+Ethereum down 56% from all time high
+Solana down 70% from all time high